msu-cmse-courses/cmse495-SS24/0130-ASSIGNMENT_Proposal_Template.md

 ---
 # Program Description

 Provide a more detailed paragraph about the software be modifying or developing as part of your project.
 What components already exists and what components do you hope to add and/or improve as part of your project?

+This should be written mostly in your own words.
+Do not just copy and paste words from the project description.

 ---